Campus Construction Update: Week of March 5, 2007

 With less than six months to go before the residence next to Mount David opens, it’s housing lottery time again, and floor plans for the facility have been posted in Chase Hall along with the other housing.
 A “low-chem” house (meaning common-source alcohol and blueslipped parties with alcohol are banned), the residence will house 152 students from all four classes.
 (Click the links to see floor plans for the basement; ground; second; and third levels.)

-Readying the house for residents is being planned now, explained Pam Wichroski, project manager.
+Steps for readying the house for residents are being planned now, explained Pam Wichroski, project manager.
 “Usually students start to arrive in mid-August, and our goal is to have the building ready when the first students arrive,” she said.

 After the project contractor, H.E.
 Callahan of Auburn, has finished final tweaks, the building will be thoroughly cleaned and furniture moved in.
 And, Wichroski noted, household supplies such as soap and paper towels are being ordered now.

 Speaking of furniture, the contract for the dorm-room items went to a company new to Bates, DCI Furniture of Lisbon, N.H.
 Common-space furnishings will go out to bid next week.

 Meanwhile, floor plans for two memory-haunted halls were not posted at the student housing office.
 Hedge and Roger Williams halls (the latter notorious for its “high-chem” culture in the 1980s and ’90s) will be closed by fall, Wichroski said, and likely won’t house students again.